neilk/sizingstories/README.md

 ## Rubric

-This was developed to "size" stories with Agile-esque points, but should be helpful even if your process is less formal.
-Agile points are completely imaginary and specific to a team.
-You may want to use different numbers, or t-shirt sizes, or something else.
+I gave sample Agile points and t-shirt sizes, but they are of course just suggestions.

 It may seem surprising to consider one CSS change to be 1/3 of a new feature.
 But, consider the constant drag that applies to almost any change.
 Communicating what is needed, researching what you're going to do, then coding it, making sure it's what the customer or product owner wanted, committing, getting code review, making sure tests pass, etc. etc. This is not a measure of how long it takes to type.

-*As always, use your common sense*
+*As always, use your common sense!*

-### 1 point
+### 1 point or Extra-Small (XS)

 Looks like